 Similar to Alice, which we have covered before, it is meant as a beginners tutorial to programming; however the main difference is that Alice is a GUI programming toolkit while Hackety Hack is a text-based “real” programming environment.

-To begin, download Hackety Hack for your operating system.
+To begin, download Hackety Hack [No longer available] for your operating system.
 Versions are available for Windows, Mac OS X and Linux.
 Even though their website says that it is for 64-bit only the download worked fine on my Windows 32-bit machine so perhaps that is meant for the Mac OS X version only.

 Click “Ready” to begin the program.